NautilusTrader

 )

-The nautilus_databento::arrow module provides Arrow record batch encoding and decoding.
-Requires the arrow feature flag.
+Both types implement Arrow record batch encoding and decoding.
+The nautilus_databento::arrow module exposes it in Rust behind the arrow feature flag:

 use nautilus_databento::arrow::imbalance::{